SpoqenAI/dashboard/memory-bank/progress.md

 ## Current Status

-**MILESTONE ACHIEVED**: The dashboard has been successfully transformed into a comprehensive analytics platform with integrated AI receptionist configuration.
-The system now offers:
+**MILESTONE ACHIEVED**: The dashboard has been successfully transformed into a comprehensive analytics platform with integrated AI receptionist configuration. **The 'Analyze Calls' functionality is now fully operational, correctly processing and populating analysis for calls that previously lacked sentiment data.** The system now offers:

 - Professional-grade call analytics with trend analysis and real sentiment data
 - AI-powered insights and action point generation, persisted for performance